aws-samples/sample-for-transactional-datalake-using-s3tables/kinesis-firehose-stream/README.md

 # Stream DynamoDB data to S3 Tables using Kinesis Firehose Delivery
-This sample illustrates an approach on how to stream data from DynamoDB table to S3 Tables in near real-time using Kinesis Stream and Kinesis Firehose.
+This sample illustrates an approach on how to stream data from DynamoDB table to S3 Tables in near real-time using Amazon Kinesis Stream and Kinesis Firehose.
 Once the data is in S3 Tables, it can be queried using Athena for your analytics purposes.

 ![arch diagram](./diagrams/s3-tables-stream-architecture.png)